funkman1/nexusACR/README.md

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;The service principal ID and password will be displayed when the script is complete, **make sure to store these credentials somewhere safe like Azure key vault.**

 ## 5) Configure a Docker Proxy in Nexus
-1. After signing into our admin Nexus user, on the left sidebar panel of the Nexus UI, click security and then realms.
+&nbsp;&nbsp;&nbsp;5.1) After signing into our admin Nexus user, on the left sidebar panel of the Nexus UI, click security and then realms.

-2. Change the docker bearer token from available to active.
+&nbsp;&nbsp;&nbsp;5.2) Change the docker bearer token from available to active.

-3. Once you have done that click the cog icon at the top left of the screen, then click repositories.
+&nbsp;&nbsp;&nbsp;5.3) Once you have done that click the cog icon at the top left of the screen, then click repositories.

-4. Click Create Repository, and then click docker (proxy).
+&nbsp;&nbsp;&nbsp;5.4) Click Create Repository, and then click docker (proxy).

-5. Give your repo a unique name
+&nbsp;&nbsp;&nbsp;5.5) Give your repo a unique name

-6. Click the check box for HTTP and type in port 8082 that we opened for this earlier.
+&nbsp;&nbsp;&nbsp;5.6) Click the check box for HTTP and type in port 8082 that we opened for this earlier.

-7. Click the check box to allow anonymous docker pull, this is why we enabled the docker bearer pull token.
+&nbsp;&nbsp;&nbsp;5.7) Click the check box to allow anonymous docker pull, this is why we enabled the docker bearer pull token.

-8. Type your login server for your ACR with https:// in the remote storage URL space and click use certs stored in Nexus box.
+&nbsp;&nbsp;&nbsp;5.8) Type your login server for your ACR with https:// in the remote storage URL space and click use certs stored in Nexus box.

-9. Click view certificate and add the certificate to truststore.
+&nbsp;&nbsp;&nbsp;5.9) Click view certificate and add the certificate to truststore.

-10. Select a blob store that will hold our cache images, if you don't have a blob store created yet, go to blob stores, and create a file or S3 store.
+&nbsp;&nbsp;&nbsp;5.10) Select a blob store that will hold our cache images, if you don't have a blob store created yet, go to blob stores, and create a file or S3 store.

-11. Lastly, click authentication for HTTP at the bottom of the form and type the Service Principal ID and password we configured from earlier here.
+&nbsp;&nbsp;&nbsp;5.11) Lastly, click authentication for HTTP at the bottom of the form and type the Service Principal ID and password we configured from earlier here.

-12. I left everything else as default.
+&nbsp;&nbsp;&nbsp;5.12) I left everything else as default.

 ## 6) Test our Nexus Proxy with ACR
+### Push image to ACR

+**Note: If you already have images in ACR to test with, skip to the next section, Pull image using Nexus.
+This section is needed to add images to our empty ACR we just created.**

-1. To connect to our ACR we first need to make sure we have docker installed and running.
+&nbsp;&nbsp;&nbsp;6.1) To connect to our ACR we first need to make sure we have docker installed and running.

-    a.
-Use the command **docker version** to verify docker is installed
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Use the command ```docker version``` to verify docker is installed

-    b.
-Use the command **sudo systemctl status docker** to ensure that the service is running
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Use the command ```sudo systemctl status docker``` to ensure that the service is running

-2. Login using service principal credentials
+&nbsp;&nbsp;&nbsp;6.2) Login using service principal credentials, **DO NOT USE THE ACRPULL CREDENTIAL CREATED PREVIOUSLY FOR THIS, you will need to create a new service principle with the role ARCPUSH.** Simply change the role to arcpush in the script and give the service principal a name different than the pull service principle.

-    a.
-To login use the following command, **docker login *loginservername* -u *serviceprincipleid* -p *serviceprincipalpassword***
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; To login use the following command, ```docker login acrloginservername -u serviceprincipleid -p serviceprincipalpassword```

-    b.	if you receive an error described as “/var/run/docker.sock: connect: permission denied” while trying to connect, run the command **sudo chmod 666 /var/run/docker.sock** and try again
+&nbsp;&nbsp;&nbsp;6.3) Pull down the official docker hello-world image by running the command ```docker pull hello-world```

+&nbsp;&nbsp;&nbsp;6.4) Verify the image has been retrieved by running the command ```docker images```, it should show hello-world

+&nbsp;&nbsp;&nbsp;6.5) To push our image to our ACR repo we first need to tag our hello-world image, run the command, ```docker tag hello-world acrloginserver /hello-world:v1```

+&nbsp;&nbsp;&nbsp;6.6) Now we are ready to push our image to ACR by running the command, ```docker push loginserver/hello-world:v1```

+&nbsp;&nbsp;&nbsp;6.7) To confirm that the image has pushed correctly, run the command, ```az acr repository list --name registryname --output table``` , it should display the following

+### Pull image using Nexus

-3. One last important step to configure before we try to pull from ACR, use the command **sudo vi /etc/docker/daemon.json**  and add the following text:
+&nbsp;&nbsp;&nbsp;6.8) One last important step to configure before we try to pull from ACR, use the command **sudo vi /etc/docker/daemon.json**  and add the following text: **Note: only required if you dont have SSL configured for your nexus servers**

         {
             "insecure-registries": [